kumahq/kuma-website/docs/docs/0.3.2/policies/README.md

 To help `Prometheus` to automatically discover dataplanes, `Kuma` provides a helper tool - `kuma-prometheus-sd`.

 ::: tip
-`kuma-prometheus-sd` tool is meant to be run next to `Prometheus`.
+`kuma-prometheus-sd` is meant to run alongside `Prometheus` instance.

 It knows where `Kuma` Control Plane is, it knows how to talk to it, it knows how to fetch an up-to-date list of dataplanes from it.

 It then transforms that information into a format that `Prometheus` can understand, and saves it into a file on disk.

-`Prometheus` periodically reads from that file and updates its scraping configuration accordingly.
+`Prometheus` watches for changes to that file and updates its scraping configuration accordingly.
 :::

 First, you need to run `kuma-prometheus-sd`, e.g. by using the following command: